brief illustration for-Post 6A-Newton-Raphson method

 For the second iteration

-4- Get the value of f(2.45833) and f'(2.45833), by using the excel sheet, we get a new value x2=2.2943 and the corresponding f(x) for each iteration, shown in the next slide.
+4โ€”Get the values of f(2.45833) and f'(2.45833).
+The Excel sheet shows a new value x2=2.2943 and the corresponding f(x) for each iteration, shown in the next slide.

-We keep making iterations till we get x4=2.279, the error value is small.
+We keep making iterations till we get x4=2.279; the error value is small.

 The fourth iteration for the second solved Problem.